Whitewater Region: Culture

 Ottawa Valley Pentecostal Camp (OVPC) is a Christian-based family and children's camp at the foot of Muskrat Lake.
 It has hosted many local community events with its year round facilities.
 OVPC is owned and operated by the Pentecostal Assemblies of Canada.

 Storyland once featured 200 animated characters set in 40 different fairy tale scenes surrounded by a natural woodland environment.
 The park is now a campground for glamping.
 The Champlain Lookout offers a panoramic view of the Ottawa River.

 Transportation

 The only provincial highway serving the township directly is Highway 17, the main route of the Trans-Canada Highway through Ontario.
 The planned extension of Highway 417 to Petawawa will see the highway largely rerouted onto a new alignment through Whitewater Region.

 Home to The Champlain Flying Club, the Cobden/Bruce McPhail Memorial Airport is located on Highway 17.

 Municipal council

 The municipal council sits in Cobden.
-It consists of Mayor Michael Moore, Reeve Cathy Regier, and Councillors Chris Olmstead, Charlene Jackson, Daryl McLaughlin, Dave MacKay and Neil Nicholson.
+It consists of Mayor Neil Nicholson, Deputy Mayor Cathy Regier, and Councillors Chris Olmstead, Mark Bell, Connie Tabbert, Joey Trimm, and Michael Moore.